-If a group of people are going travelling together to work on the same project, we will generally only consider an application from one member of that group.
+If a group of people are going travelling together to work on the same project, we will only consider an application from one member of that group.

 The application process requires the completion of a form, supplying the names of two referees, followed by an informal interview with the SECMA Diocesan Representative and Correspondent that cover the Anglican diocese in which you reside.

 When you return, a written report (with photographs if at all possible) should be sent to the SECMA office promptly.
 This will feature in our magazine “Links” and may be used on this website.

 Please contact the Secretary at firstname.lastname@example.org to request an application form.